FusionCache/releases/README.md

 > **Warning**
 >
 > Fusion is pre-release/alpha.
-There may be bugs and breaking changes ahead.
+There may be bugs and changes to query structure.

 <br/>